 Meet our experts

-Here are the experts that participated in our survey, in alphabetical order.
+Here are the professionals that took part in our Retail Experts Predictions for 2018 survey, in alphabetical order.

 |Andrew Busby, Founder & CEO at Retail Reflections United Kingdom|